-The course documents: this course guide, the contract form and assessment form, are available at the BrightSpace site PEN80812 BSc Thesis Forest and Nature Conservation.
-After registration by sending an email to the course coordinator Monique Heijmans you will get access to the BrightSpace site.
+The course documents, this course guide, the contract form and assessment form, are available at the Brightspace page PEN-80812 BSc Thesis Forest and Nature Conservation.
+At the start of your third year you will be enrolled in this Brightspace.
+If you wish to start your thesis and do not have access yet, send an email to the course coordinators at bscthesis.bbn@wur.nl to be added to the page.